Short-term car leases (What you need to know)

 - You are still responsible for whatever terms are set by either the rental car company or the car dealership, especially when it comes to mileage limits.

 - There is a very small pool of vehicles available so you may need to search over longer distances or wait for a reasonable fit, rather than get the exact vehicle you want.

 Negotiating a Short-Term Car Lease

-For payment terms closer to two years, you can negotiate a lease like long term leases.
+For payment terms closer to two years, you'll have more luck negotiating a lease.
 Look for published lease deals and negotiate the car price first as if you were buying and ask to use that as your capitalized cost.

-For short payment terms you are better off searching websites like swap-a-lease for people looking to transfer their lease.
+For short payment terms, you are better off searching websites like swap-a-lease for people looking to get out of their lease.
 Being flexible in your leasing arrangements can pay dividends.
 You are likely going to find available leases to take over from people who can no longer afford their lease or people who are dealing with changing life circumstances.

 Alternatively, you can go to rental car agencies like Budget or Enterprise and find out about their long-term car rental programs.
 (Anything over 2 weeks is considered long-term when renting a car).